maestrano/impac-angular/README.md

 - impacThemingProvier
   - Redesign chartColors to use a different color palette model structure with named colors rather than just an array of hexcodes.
   - Look into how angular material does their theming and build upon impacThemingProvider
+- fix gulp build watch for better development
+- fix coffee sourcemaps as they are not working with stack-trace & debugger in console.

+TODO: instructions on required provider configurations.